GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 The industry is subject to a complex set of regulations.
 CMS remains the central federal agency overseeing LTC facilities certified for Medicare and Medicaid reimbursement.
 In 2023, CMS took a landmark step by proposing the nation’s first mandatory staffing minimums for nursing homes, mandating specific hours per resident per day from registered nurses and nurse aides alongside 24/7 RN coverage.
 CMS also continues to refine the Five-Star Quality Rating System to enhance transparency and incorporate new indicators such as abuse reports and more rigorous inspection criteria.

-Service expansion efforts are evident as companies aim to penetrate underserved markets across the U.S. through partnerships, strategic alliances, and launches.
-In April 2025, Deacon Health launched a technology-driven care coordination platform to enhance specialty care for patients with multiple chronic conditions.
+Service expansion efforts are evident as companied aim to penetrate underserved markets across the U.S through partnerships, strategic alliances and launched.
+In April 2025, Deacon Health launched a technology-driven care coordination platform aimed at enhancing specialty care for patients with multiple chronic conditions.
 The company focuses on improving patient outcomes and reducing healthcare costs through evidence-based, clinician-led care pathways.
 Their approach emphasizes non-surgical interventions when appropriate and aims to connect patients with the right care at the right time.

 Service Insights

-The nursing care segment held the largest revenue share of 35.48% in 2024.
-Advancements in medical technology and treatment options drive its growth.
+The nursing care segment held the largest revenue share of 33.55% in 2025.
+Its growth is driven by advancements in medical technology and treatment options.
 Improved technologies enable individuals with complex health conditions to manage their issues more effectively, allowing them to live longer and healthier lives with professional support.
-Moreover, the U.S. long-term care sector is grappling with a significant workforce shortage, facing over 133,000 job openings in nursing homes alone.
-This shortage has been exacerbated by the COVID-19 pandemic, which led to increased turnover and a decline in new entrants into the field.
+Moreover, the U.S. long-term care sector is grappling with a significant workforce shortage, currently facing over 133,000 job openings in nursing homes alone.
 To address this crisis, the American Health Care Association and National Center for Assisted Living (AHCA/NCAL) launched the "Careers in Caring" campaign.
 This national initiative aims to educate job seekers about career opportunities in long-term care and provide facilities with resources to recruit new caregivers.

 The hospices segment is expected to grow at a significant CAGR over the forecast period, which is driven by various demographic, policy, and economic factors.
-Furthermore, the number of hospice centers in the U.S. has steadily increased.
-According to the Biennial Overview of Post-acute and Long-term Care in the U.S., as of 2020, approximately 5,200 hospice care agencies were operating in the U.S. In 2022, this number had risen to 5,899 Medicare-certified hospice agencies.
-This growth is largely attributed to the aging population and an increasing prevalence of chronic diseases, which drive demand for hospice services.
-In addition, the hospice industry has seen significant expansion, with a notable shift towards for-profit ownership; about 70.4% of these agencies were for-profit in 2020.
-This expansion allows for greater accessibility to hospice services across various regions, particularly benefiting patients who require specialized end-of-life care.
+Furthermore, the number of hospice centers in the U.S. has been steadily increasing over the years.
+According to the Biennial Overview of Post-acute and Long-term Care in the U.S., as of 2020, there were approximately 5,200 hospice care agencies operating in the U.S. In 2022, this number had risen to 5,899 Medicare-certified hospice agencies.
+This growth is largely attributed to the aging population and the increasing prevalence of chronic diseases, which drive demand for hospice services.

 Payer Insights

-The public segment held the largest revenue share of 66.06% in 2024.
+The public segment held the largest revenue share of 66.05% in 2025.
 Its dominance is driven by the population age, particularly with the baby boomer generation reaching retirement age.
-Public payers such as Medicaid and Medicare play a crucial role in supporting many elderly individuals who either do not have private insurance or exhaust their resources over time, leading them to depend on government-funded programs.
+Public payers such as Medicaid and Medicare play a crucial role in supporting many elderly individuals who either lack private insurance or exhaust their personal resources over time, leading them to depend on government-funded programs.
 Medicaid is the largest public payer for long-term care due to its broad coverage of nursing home care and home- and community-based services for low-income seniors.
 In addition, policy shifts emphasizing aging in place and cost containment have led to greater investments in home- and community-based services funded by public programs, further expanding their role.

 U.S. Long Term Care Market Share

-The private segment is expected to grow at a lucrative CAGR over the forecast period, driven by an aging population.
-As per the U.S. Census Bureau's projections, people aged 65 and older will outnumber children under 18 for the first time by 2034.
-Many seniors prefer to receive care in more personalized, home-like settings, and private pay allows them to access higher-quality or more flexible services than those covered by public programs like Medicaid.
+The private segment is expected to grow at a lucrative CAGR over the forecast period.
+Its growth is driven by the aging population.
+As per the U.S. Census Bureau projecting, people aged 65 and older is expected to outnumber children under 18 for the first time by 2034.
+Many seniors prefer to receive care in more personalized, home-like settings, and private pay allows them to access higher-quality or more flexible services than those covered by public programs such as Medicaid.
 In addition, there is a growing affluent elderly demographic with sufficient savings, pensions, or long-term care insurance to afford private-pay options.
-The limitations and eligibility criteria of Medicaid and concerns over nursing home quality in publicly funded facilities are also pushing families to seek private alternatives.
-Furthermore, the rise of assisted living, memory care communities, and in-home care services, often not covered by Medicaid, has fueled demand within the private payer segment.
+The limitations and eligibility criteria of Medicaid, coupled with concerns over nursing home quality in publicly funded facilities, are also pushing families to seek private alternatives.
+Furthermore, the rise of assisted living, memory care communities, and in-home care services which are often not covered by Medicaid has fueled demand within the private payer segment.

 Key U.S. Long Term Care Company Insights